-Brexit bill: Lords pass landmark legislation on leaving EU - BBC News
+Parliament clears way for Brexit talks

-The House of Lords has passed the Brexit bill, paving the way for the government to trigger Article 50 so the UK can leave the EU.
+Parliament has passed the Brexit bill, paving the way for the government to trigger Article 50 so the UK can leave the European Union.

 Peers backed down over the issues of EU residency rights and a meaningful vote on the final Brexit deal after their objections were overturned by MPs.